Pelosi taps Florida Democrat to lead climate change panel

-WASHINGTON (AP) — House Democratic leader Nancy Pelosi has appointed Florida Rep. Kathy Castor to lead a special committee on climate change that replaces one eliminated by Republicans in 2011.
+WASHINGTON (AP) — House Democratic leader Nancy Pelosi has appointed Florida Rep. Kathy Castor to lead a special committee on climate change that will be reinstated in the new Congress.

-Pelosi says Castor brings experience, energy and “urgency to the existential threat of the climate crisis” facing the United States and the world.
+Pelosi, the likely House speaker, said Castor brings experience, energy and “urgency to the existential threat of the climate crisis” facing the United States and the world.
 Castor is set to begin her seventh term representing the Tampa Bay area and serves on the House Energy and Commerce Committee.

-Pelosi says the climate committee will help shape how Congress responds to the threat of global warming while creating good-paying, “green” jobs.
+“Congresswoman Castor is a proven champion for public health and green infrastructure, who deeply understands the scope and seriousness of this threat.
+Her decades of experience in this fight, both in Florida and in the Congress . will be vital,” Pelosi said.

-The climate panel is similar to one that existed when Democrats last controlled the House from 2007 to 2011.
-It was eliminated by then-Speaker John Boehner when Republicans took the majority.
+Castor said in a statement that she was honored to lead the panel and pledged to “act with urgency to reduce carbon pollution” and “unleash” American ingenuity to create clean-energy jobs.

 Most Read Nation & World Stories